goldsborough/Writer-Tutorial/Part-3/part-3.md

 ## Find-and-replace

 First up, we'll handle our find-and-replace dialog.
-PyQt unfortunately has no methods of its own for finding and replacing text in a QTextEdit, therefore we'll be doing a lot on our own here.
+PyQt unfortunately has no methods of its own for finding and replacing text in a QTextEdit, therefore we'll be doing a lot ourselves for this one.

 __In your `ext` folder, create a new file called `find.py`__: